gabrielbmotta/argparse/README.md

 An opinionated command line input parsing tool.

-Partially an example for myself on how to call C++ code in C. Partially a way to parse cmd line inputs the way I like to pass in command line inputs.
+Partially an example for myself on variadic templates and how to call C++ code in C. Partially a way to parse cmd line inputs the way I like to pass in command line inputs.

 ## Supported arguments